Birational Kleinian groups: Abstract

 \section{Abstract}

-In this paper we initiate the study of birational Kleinian groups, i.e.\ groups of birational transformations of complex projective varieties acting in a free, properly discontinuous and cocompact way on an open subset of the variety with respect to the usual topology.
+In this paper we study birational Kleinian groups, i.e.\ groups of birational transformations of complex projective varieties acting in a free, properly discontinuous and cocompact way on an open subset of the variety with respect to the usual topology.
 We obtain a classification in dimension two.